matheuslins/matheuslins/README.md

 ### Hi there 👋

+You're seeing a solver problem who use software engineer to resolve real pains

 Looking for anything interesting?
 Maybe you'll find here!

 - 🌱 I’m currently learning about clean architeture and code